Pyrrhus of Epirus: Legacy

 In his Life of Pyrrhus, Plutarch records that Hannibal ranked him as the greatest commander the world had ever seen, though in the Life of Titus Quinctius Flamininus, Plutarch writes that Hannibal placed him second after Alexander the Great.
 This latter account is also given by Appian.
 While he was a mercurial and often restless leader, and not always a wise king, he was considered one of the greatest military commanders of his time.

 Pyrrhus was known for his benevolence.
 As a general, Pyrrhus's greatest political weaknesses were his failures to maintain focus and to maintain a strong treasury at home (many of his soldiers were costly mercenaries).

 The concept of a monarch having a touch that could heal all wounds may have originated with Pyrrhus.
-As Pliny the Elder states, Pyrrhus' great toe on his right foot cured diseases of the spleen by merely touching the patient.
+As Pliny the Elder states, Pyrrhus's great toe on his right foot cured diseases of the spleen by merely touching the patient.
 His toe could also not be burned so when his body was cremated, his toe was put in a coffer, and kept at an unknown temple.

-Pyrrhus lends his name to the term "Pyrrhic victory" which stems from statement he is alleged to have made following the Battle of Asculum.
-In response to congratulations for winning a costly victory over the Romans, he is reported to have said: "If we are victorious in one more battle with the Romans, we shall be utterly ruined".
-The term Pyrrhic Victory has therefore come to signify a victory that was won at such cost that it loses all worth.
+Pyrrhus lends his name to the term "Pyrrhic victory", which stems from a statement he is alleged to have made following the Battle of Asculum.
+In response to congratulations for winning a costly victory over the Romans, he is reported to have said, "If we are victorious in one more battle with the Romans, we shall be utterly ruined".
+The term has therefore come to signify a victory that is won at such cost that it loses all its worth.